igrafx/miningkafka/CONTRIBUTING.md

 - Keep the documentation up to date.
 If you make changes to the code that affect the functionality or usage, ensure that the documentation reflects those changes.

 ## Tag and Release

+>When tagging the project, an automatic release is created with the latest artifacts in github.
+These artifacts include the ZIP archives of the `igrafx-udfs-artifact` and `igrafx-connectors-artifacts`, which are downloaded from the workflows `igrafx-udfs-ci.yml` and `igrafx-connectors-ci.yml` respectively.

 To tag a version of the project, create a branch for the release.
 Change all the version instances in the project.

 The version number related to the **UDFs** should be changed in the respective ``build.sbt`` file.